deeprest/sagaGitlabMirror/README.md

 1. Replace teleportation with airdrop from chopper
 1. Arbitrary ground and wall angles
 1. Avoid button-mashing with hold-to-fire.
 This is to save wear-and-tear on game controller triggers, and mouse buttons.
-1. TBD Boss battles in chambers, or something more elaborate.

 ### todo
 * finish this readme